-ISI Inspection Report 2012)
+ISI Inspection Report 2018

 Pinewood is ecumenical in its outlook and accepts children of any faith.
-We always begin the day with an act of worship, which brings the whole school together as a community.
+We begin the week with an act of worship, which brings the school together.
 The rhythms of the Christian year, its traditions and values quietly underpin the fabric of life at school.
 The Lady Chapel, which is adjacent to the Pre-Prep, is open to children during the school day as a place of quiet and contemplation.
-We have a fortnightly Saturday service in Bourton Church led by the Headmaster, at which a prominent senior school representative will be invited to preach.
+We have a fortnightly Friday service in Bourton Church led by the Headmaster, at which a prominent senior school representative will be invited to preach.
 The service begins with a time of reflection and prayer.
-Parents and friends are welcome to attend what is an important element to our approach to life at Pinewood and afterwards for coffee in the Hall with the Headmaster and his wife.
+Parents and friends are welcome to come and meet the visiting preacher over a cup of tea in the Drawing Room after the service.